01 — Why "Buy Now" Always Wins

-The behavioral consequence of this shape is something called preference reversal.
-Ask someone today whether they prefer $100 now or $110 in a month, and many choose $100 now.
-Ask the same person whether they prefer $100 in twelve months or $110 in thirteen months, and nearly everyone prefers to wait for the $110.
-The delay is identical — one month — but the proximity to the present changes the psychology entirely.
+You can see it in a simple flip.
+Ask someone if they'd take $100 now or $110 in a month, and many take the $100.
+Ask the same person about $100 in twelve months versus $110 in thirteen months, and nearly everyone waits for the $110.
+The delay is identical — one month — but proximity to the present changes everything.
+Delaying gratification means closing that gap on purpose, which is exactly what the tactics ahead do.

 Present bias is not just a cognitive quirk — it has a neurological substrate.
 Research using fMRI imaging, including foundational work by Samuel McClure and colleagues published in Science (2004), found that immediate monetary rewards activate the limbic system, including the nucleus accumbens and ventral striatum — brain regions associated with emotional response and dopamine-driven reward processing.
 Future rewards, by contrast, engage the lateral prefrontal cortex, which governs deliberate, goal-directed thinking.